-Foster, a Republican, was the representative for Ohio's 10th congressional district from 1877 to 1879.
+Foster was the representative for Ohio’s 10th congressional district and was a Republican.
+He served from 1877 to 1879.

 From Mar 1871 to Mar 1879, Foster missed 360 of 1,696 roll call votes, which is 21.2%.
 This is on par with the median of 22.6% among the lifetime records of representatives serving in Mar 1879.
 The chart below reports missed votes over time.